falent/googleHomeAssistantExpressNodeJS/README.md

 #### II.4
 Add a new Intent for example "nameIntent".
 This intent we will integrate with our code.
 In the traning phases add f.e "My name is Christina".
-DialogFlow will instantly recognise it as traning phrase that cointains a name parametr, Your parametr name will be called "given-name".
-We wont define responses because we want to have more control how google assistent will answer. so we will do it with our code.
+DialogFlow will instantly recognise it as traning phrase that cointains a name parametr.
+Your parametr name will be called "given-name" and all entitieties are defined by Google.
+During our meeting we will show how to build user defined entitites.

+We won't define responses in that case because we want to have more control how google assistent answers. so we will do it with our code.
 Please click on enable fulfillment and "Enable webhook call for this intent".

 #### II.5